hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

   of up to 25 Mgas/s.

-- **Parallel transactions** - Parallel transaction execution introduces two new metrics, which indicate that around 40% of transactions are parallelized using this feature:
+- **Parallel transactions** - Parallel transaction execution introduces two new metrics, which indicate that approximately 40% of transactions are parallelized using this feature:

   - `besu_block_processing_parallelized_transactions_counter_total` - The number of transactions
     executed in parallel.